 7 REASONS TO BOOK A PHOTOSHOOT IN MELBOURNE'S DANDENONGS IN WINTER

-We typically associate winter with being cold, wet, grey and miserable don't we so why on earth would you even contemplate doing a photoshoot during the long winter months from June to August?
-It may seem almost counterintuitive so I'm here to explain why you should absolutely consider doing a photoshoot in the hills during the off-peak season.
+We typically associate winter with being cold, wet, grey and miserable don't we.
+Why on earth would you even contemplate doing a photoshoot during the long winter months from June to August?
+It may seem almost counterintuitive so I'm here to explain why you should absolutely consider doing photos in the hills during the off-peak season.

-During winter I also offer, at no additional charge, the option at the time of booking to reserve a second timeslot so we already have a backup time in all our calendars should our initial date be washed out due to inclement weather.
+During winter I offer, at no additional charge, the option at the time of booking to reserve a second timeslot.
+That way we already have a backup time in all our calendars should our initial date be washed out due to inclement weather.

 1. The best light is at more child friendly hours

 Ask any photographer and they will tell you the best light to photograph in is the first hour after sunrise and the last hour before sunset, the so-called golden hours.
 If you want this type of light at the height of summer you need to be shooting at either 6am or from around 8pm.
 If you have young children you know the chances of getting them ready and somewhere by 6am are slim to none.
 The odds are probably the same of them being at their best come 8pm at night.
 But I have good news.
 Come mid-winter the golden hours occur from 7:30am and again from 4pm.
 How good is that?
 You can maximise your chances of golden light and still get little ones home for dinner and bed at their usual times.